Opposition to coal in India

 - Success rate for opponents - 62.5%

 For India as a whole since the beginning of 2010, the Global Coal Plant Tracker has identified 99 units shelved and 233 cancelled out of 1100 projects tracked, or approximately 30% shelved or cancelled.
-The result shows that when communities use employ grassroots tactics to oppose coal plant proposals that threaten to encroach on their land, water, crops, or fisheries, their chances of seeing a coal plant deferred or cancelled increase fivefold over the average rate for the country as a whole.
+The result shows that when communities employ grassroots tactics to oppose coal plant proposals that threaten to encroach on their land, water, crops, or fisheries, their chances of seeing a coal plant deferred or cancelled increase fivefold over the average rate for the country as a whole.

 Opponents have been particularly successful in Andhra Pradesh and Maharashtra